iJacks1980/FanControl.CommanderPRO/README.md

 ## Todo

-* Read temperature data from probes
+* <del>Read temperature data from probes</del> - done for Commander PRO and Commander CORE available in 1.0.2
+* Support Commander CORE and Commander CORE XT - in progress

 ## Installation